mgomez05/WebProgramming/mbta/README.txt

 Time Spent
 -----------
-The assignment took me roughly 6 hours (with much time spent looking for coordinates of non-redline stations).
+The assignment took me roughly 8 hours (with much time spent trying to figure out how to figure out which station was associated with a given marker).